pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

 .. note::

+   Due to a quirk in MATLAB's function loading, in order to work with parallel Horace (c.f. :ref:`manual/Parallel:Running Horace in Parallel`) it is necessary that the symmetrisation function is in the same folder as the generation script.

+..
    MPI workers are normal Matlab sessions which inherit basic Matlab path and initiate Horace themselves if the Horace path is not stored by the user (It's not usually recommended and may be impossible for multiuser machines).
 The